Primary

 Only roll from your mid-back to your upper back—never roll your lower back on a foam roller.
 Cross your arms over your chest or place hands behind your head to spread your shoulder blades.
 Pause and breathe on particularly tight spots for 20-30 seconds.

-Want Foam Roll Back in your program?
+See where Foam Roll Back fits in your weekly plan

 Place foam roller under upper back.